 Malignancy may be seen in up to 2% of cases of ovarian torsion.
 The most common ovarian mass associated with torsion is a dermoid cyst.

 CT scanning and ultrasonography can assist with diagnosis.
-The absence of blood flow within an ovary can support the diagnosis of torsion.
+The absence of blood flow within an ovary can support the diagnosis of torsion but is neither sensitive nor specific.
 Treatment options include laparoscopic “detorsion” and adnexal preservation in premenopausal women and salpingo-oophorectomy in postmenopausal women.
 Ovarian function may be preserved with laparoscopic detorsion in 90% of cases.

 The outcome of ovarian cyst rupture is evaluated based on associated symptoms and will dictate whether the patient is discharged or admitted for laparoscopy.